poooi/poi-plugin-ezexped/README.md

 ### Accurate Resource Income Estimation

-Great Success, all kinds of Daihatsu Landing Craft, their improvement levels and resuply cost, all taken into account.
+Great Success, all kinds of Daihatsu Landing Craft, their improvement levels and resupply cost, all taken into account.

 ![](docs/income1.jpg)